 What made this response need improvement?

-Folic acid vs folinic acid
+folic acid vs folinic acid

 Overview